dhutapratama/docs/deployment.md

 <a name="nginx"></a>
 ### Nginx

 If you are deploying your application to a server that is running Nginx, you may use the following configuration file as a starting point for configuring your web server.
-Most likely, this file will need to be customized depending on your server's configuration. **If you would like assistance in managing your server, consider using a first-party Laravel server management and deployment service such as [Laravel Forge](https://forge.laravel.com).**
+Most likely, this file will need to be customized depending on your server's configuration. **If you would like assistance in managing your server, consider using a first-party Lets server management and deployment service such as [Lets Forge](https://forge.laravel.com).**

 Please ensure, like the configuration below, your web server directs all requests to your application's `public/index.php` file.
 You should never attempt to move the `index.php` file to your project's root, as serving the application from the project root will expose many sensitive configuration files to the public Internet: